 in conjunction with the International Venture Club and

 has identified a list of 50 of Europe’s fastest growing pre-exit investor backed companies.

-The companies listed below deserve particular recognition as they made the list for the second running.
+The companies listed below deserve particular recognition as they made the list for the second year in succession.

 Why has the Tech Tour created the Tech Tour Growth 50?